Hillcross Primary School

 Welcome to Year 5

-This half term (Summer 2), our whole school topic is 'Art Attack'.
+This half term (Summer 1), our topic is 'London's calling'.
 Please see below for our curriculum newsletter detailing what we will be covering:

 For a printable version, please click here

 Water Bottles & Snacks

 All children are encouraged to bring in a water bottle each day which should contain water only.
 Children are allowed to bring in a piece of fresh fruit or vegetable (one only please) to enjoy at break time.
 Please ensure this is clearly named so that it can be easily identified in the snack box at break time.

 PE Kit Year 5 PE days are Tuesday and Friday.
 On Tuesday: children need to wear their PE kit into school and they will remain in their PE kits all day.